Authary/PCA/README.md

 This module provides functions for computing formal concepts and rules bases in both bidimensional and multidimensional formal contexts.

-Functionalities:
+Functionalities:<br/>
--Context -> Concepts
+-Context -> Concepts<br/>
--Context -> Canonical implication basis
+-Context -> Canonical implication basis<br/>
--Context -> Proper premises implication basis
+-Context -> Proper premises implication basis<br/>
--Context -> Association rules basis
+-Context -> Association rules basis<br/>
--Concepts -> Covering relation of the set of concepts partially ordered by the inclusion relation on their last n-1 components
+-Concepts -> Covering relation of the set of concepts partially ordered by the inclusion relation on their last n-1 components<br/>
 -Set x Implications -> Minimal generators of Set under logical closure by the implications